reproducible-micromagnetics/2015-skyrmionic-states-in-confined-nanostructures/README.md

 ## How to cite

-Please cite it as:
+Please cite paper it as:

 1. [Beg *et al.* Ground state search, hysteretic behaviour and reversal mechanism of skyrmionic textures in confined helimagnetic nanostructures. *Scientific Reports*, **5**, 17137 (2015)](https://www.nature.com/articles/srep17137)

 ## Acknowledgements

 Developed as a part of [OpenDreamKit](http://opendreamkit.org/) – Horizon 2020 European Research Infrastructure project (676541).
-Add another grants here if necessary.